gcarrarom/memepaste/README.md

 This command will fetch all the memes I have in my computer and sync it with yout `~/meme` folder.
 # Requirements

-To get memepaste to work, you will need impbcopy into your /usr/local/bin/ folder.
+To get memepaste to work, you will need a couple of softwares:

-## Installing impbcopy
-This is a good old tool that was created by Alec Jacobson, definitely recommend checking it out from his blog post [here](https://www.alecjacobson.com/weblog/?p=3816)

-You can follow his blog post to install his tool or use the [script](install_pbcopy.sh) I provide in this repo, completely up to you!
+* `impbcopy` into your /usr/local/bin/ folder.
+* `jq` into your /usr/local/bin/ folder.

-To install impbcopy using my script, just run this command:
+To install `impbcopy` and `jq` using my script, just run this command:
 ```bash
 $(curl https://raw.githubusercontent.com/gcarrarom/memepaste/master/install_pbcopy.sh)
 ```
 Or download the script and run it locally:
 ```bash
 curl https://raw.githubusercontent.com/gcarrarom/memepaste/master/install_pbcopy.sh --output install_pbcopy.sh